FrankMugagga/todo_list/README.md

  Give credit to everyone who inspired your codebase.

-I would like to thank ChatGPT for explanations on haw to run the code and about the different ineractions
+I would like to thank ChatGPT for the precise explanations on haw to run the code and about the different interactions

 <p align="right">(<a href="#readme-top">back to top</a>)</p>